shopware/shopware/src/Docs/_new/4-how-to/170-plugin-migrations.md

 This example won't explain how to create a plugin in the first instance.
 How to create your first plugin is explained in detail [here](./../2-internals/4-plugins/010-plugin-quick-start.md).

-By default, the Shopware platform is looking for migration files in a folder called `Migration` relative to your plugin's base class directory.
+By default, Shopware 6 is looking for migration files in a folder called `Migration` relative to your plugin's base class directory.
 You can adjust this behaviour by overwriting the [getMigrationNamespace](./../2-internals/4-plugins/020-plugin-base-class.md#getMigrationNamespace()) method in your plugin.

 ## The migration file